JacksonAllan/CC/README.md

 Destructor, comparison, and hash functions are also deduced via a novel technique for user-extendable `_Generic` macros.

-An article detailing these and other techniques  is in the works.
+[Articles](articles) detailing these and other techniques are in the works.

 ### How is it tested?